Cecil Williamson: Early life

-Williamson was born in Paignton, Devon.
+Williamson was born in Paignton, Devon, England.
 His father was a senior officer in the Royal Navy and was posted abroad.
-He first encountered witchcraft in 1916, when, on a visit to North Bovey, also in Devon, to visit his uncle, a local vicar, he saw a woman being publicly beaten and accused of being a witch.
-Williamson tried to defend the woman, and in doing so befriended her.
+He claimed he first encountered witchcraft in 1916, when, on a visit to North Bovey, also in Devon, to visit his uncle, a local vicar, he supposedly saw a woman being publicly beaten and accused of being a witch.
+Williamson claimed he tried to defend the woman, and in doing so befriended her.

-In 1921, whilst at the boarding school Malvern College, Williamson was bullied, but got help from a woman who lived on the school grounds, who was also a witch.
+In 1921, whilst at the boarding school Malvern College, Williamson was bullied, but he claimed got help from a woman who lived on the school grounds, who was also a witch.
 She showed him how to cast a spell on the bully, who soon after broke his leg in a skiing accident and stopped bullying Cecil.

 During Summer holidays, Williamson often went to visit Dinard in France with his grandmother and her friend Mona Mackenzie.
 Mackenzie was a spirit medium, and she taught Williamson about divination.